scrtlabs/secret.js/README.md

-# SecretJS
+# Secret.js

 The JavaScript SDK for Secret Network.

-SecretJS a JavaScript SDK for writing applications that interact with the Secret Network blockchain.
+Secret.js a JavaScript SDK for writing applications that interact with the Secret Network blockchain.
 It aims to be a complete library for interacting with the Secret Network blockchain and its ecosystem.

 ## Table of Contents